deeaanghelache/Agile-App/README.md

 - **Frontend:** Angular
 - **Tests:** JUnit, Mockito

+## PROJECT REQUIRMENTS

+I. Define a system of your choice.
+- [ ] [Jump To Section](#rest-endpoints---business-requirements) Define 10 business requirements for the chosen business domain
+- [x] [Jump To Section](#detailed-business-requirements) Prepare a document based on the 10 business requirements containing a description of 5 main features your project should contain for the MVP (minimum viable product) phase.
+- [x] [Jump To Section](#) Create a repository for your project and commit the document for review.

+II.
+The project should consist of a Spring Boot Application containing:
+- [x] [Jump To Section](#rest-endpoints) REST endpoints for all the features defined for the MVP.
+You should define at least 5 endpoints.
+- [x] [Jump To Section](#services) Beans for defining services (implementing business logic).
+One service per feature.
+- [x] [Jump To Section](#repositories) Beans for defining repositories One repository per entity.
+- [x] [Jump To Section](#testing) Write unit tests for all REST endpoints and services and make sure all passed.
+- [x] [Jump To Section](#database-structure) The data within the application should be persisted in a database.
+Define at least 6 entities that will be persisted in the database database, and at least 4 relations between them.
+- [x] [Jump To Section](#entities) You should validate the POJO classes.
+You can use the existing validation constraints or create your own annotations if you need a custom constraint.
+- [x] [Jump To Section](#swagger-documentation) Document the functionalities in the application such that anyone can use it after reading the document.
+Every API will be documented by Swagger.
+You can also export the visual documentation and add it to your main document presentation.
+- [x] [Jump To Section](#frontend) The functionality of the application will be demonstrated using Postman or GUI (Thymeleaf,Angular, etc).

 ## PROJECT DESCRIPTION

 **Agile App** is a web application for organizing software development projects.